 For super wet conditions, look for a mitt with seam taping.

-Seam tape is used to bond seams to make sure rain cannot penetrate any point on the mitt, Taylor says.
+Seam tape is used to bond seams and prevent rain from penetrating any point on the mitt, Taylor says.
 “The Revel Shell Mitts are made of WR treated fabrics that are then seam taped,” she says.
 Plus, they’re lightweight, crushable and ultra-breathable.
 “These are great to throw in your pack if you’re expecting rain, and slide right over your liner glove should you need the added protection.”

 If you’re not sure what the weather will do, a convertible glove is a great choice.

-If you think you’ll run into rain, but might not be in constant showers, a glove that comes with a built-in shell is a great option.
+If you expect occasional rain but not constant showers, a glove that comes with a built-in shell is a great option.
 “Versaliner Sensor Gloves are fleece gloves with silicone grip at the palms that have a convertible shell component that can slip over the fleece glove and magically make your glove system very water resistant,” Taylor says.
-They’re made of a lightweight ActiveTemp fleece that regulates your hand temperature as it changes, and while they’re not considered water-PROOF because moisture could technically work it’s way into the shell gloves seams, Taylor says they’re great for those hikes when it won’t be raining the whole time, or you will just be in a constant mist—as we normally are in Seattle.
+Made of a lightweight ActiveTemp fleece, they regulate your hand temperature as it fluctuates.
+While they’re not considered fully waterproof since moisture could technically seep into the shell gloves seams, Taylor notes that they’re perfect for hikes where rain is intermittent or for areas with constant mist - like Seattle.

 BEST GLOVES FOR HIKING IN THE RAIN